OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: USER EVALUATION

 \subsection{Participants}

 We recruited 10 participants, including seven from our diary study and three additional participants via word-of-mouth.
-We recruited participants who have basic programming skills so that they were able to install \codename from source on their local machine.
-They also consented to the whole process, including that their filtered personal data will be processed via an API service.
-All the 10 participants (4 male, 6 female, age range = 22 to 29, $age_{mean}$ = 25.3, $age_{SD}$ = 2.63) were fluent or native English speaker.
-Participants rated their frequency of logging their daily lives as `Only record essential information' (1), `Regularly log important events and memorable experiences' (5) and `Actively log my daily life' (4).
-Each participant is compensated with \$50 for completing this study.
+They consented to the whole process, including that their filtered personal data will be processed via an API service.
+All 10 participants four male, six female, age range 22 - 29, $\Bar{x} = 25.3$, $\mathrm{SD} = 2.63$) were fluent or native English speakers.
+The participants rated their frequency of logging their daily lives as `Only record essential information' (1), `Regularly log important events and memorable experiences' (5) and `Actively log my daily life' (4).
+Each participant was compensated with \$50 for completing this study.